Volume discount | |

 20+ items | $20.00 |

-ARPS-2 (Arduino-Compatible Robot Project Shield version 2) is the newest version of an all-in-one circuit designed to introduce beginners to electronic components, help them to learn Arduino programming, and to make it easy for them to build robots as well as other, more advanced projects.
+ARPS-2 (Arduino-Compatible Robot Project Shield version 2) is the new version of an all-in-one circuit designed to introduce beginners to electronic components, help them to learn Arduino programming, and to make it easy for them to build robots and other, more advanced projects.

 ARPS-2 is a classroom-proven circuit designed specifically for beginner computer technology instruction in schools, robotics clubs, and makerspaces.
-Since it was created for education, ARPS-2 is a great choice for anyone wanting to start learning Arduino programming, or to make simple robots and many other kinds of projects.
+It's also a great choice for anyone starting to learn Arduino programming, or looking for a simple way to build their Arduino UNO into a robot or a variety of other projects.

-All of the typical beginner microcontroller circuits – pushbuttons, LEDs, a beeper, analog devices, and a motor driver – are built into ARPS-2.
-Having all of these parts built into one circuit board enables new learners to focus on developing their programming skills without the interruption of simultaneously building, debugging, and re-building separate breadboard circuits as they progress.
-Its unique design and versatile hardware features make it simple for beginners to build ARPS-2 into robots or basic automation projects later, enabling them to keep developing and applying higher level programming skills using just one piece of hardware.
+All of the typical beginner microcontroller circuits – pushbuttons, LEDs, a speaker, analog temperature, light, and voltage sensors, as well as a motor driver circuit – are built into ARPS-2.
+Having all of these parts built into a single circuit shield means that new learners can focus on developing their programming skills without the interruption of simultaneously building, debugging, and re-building breadboard circuits as they progress.

 ARPS-2 is designed to be used with Arduino UNO R4 Minima and exactly fits the Arduino UNO form factor.
 It includes: